The Friendly Invasion of Hethel

 Hethel was closed for flying at the beginning of 1947.
 The land gradually returned to agriculture and for many years the hangars and other buildings were used for storage (above - Myhills' agricultural feedstuffs base) and as a sale-ground for agricultural machinery.
 However, the accommodation blocks were too good to lose at a time of desperate housing shortage and were taken over by the Henstead Rural District Council and became a 'new' village, often known as Hethel Camp.

-Eventually everyone was rehoused, and the base accommodation left to ruin.
+Eventually everyone in the Hethel 'Camp' was rehoused, and the base accommodation left to ruin.
 In 1964, part of the airfield - including the control tower and some hangars - was taken over by Lotus Cars, which can still be heard racing round a track partly based on the old runways!

 The base is even old enough to warrant an archaeological survey as part of the 3-year Heritage Lottery funded 8th in the East project which unearthed and mapped some of the old buildings.